Christopher22/TwitterWizard/README.md

 # TwitterWizard
-A concept extractor for Twitter.
+A concept extractor for Twitter utilizing spaCy and scikit-learn.